MichaIng/DietPi-Docs/docs/software/media.md

     Once connected to the web interface for the first time, we recommend to do the following setup steps:

-    First we check off the `Getting started` page and head over to `Settings`:
+    First we check off the **Getting started** page and head over to **Settings**:

     !["Getting started" page](../assets/images/airsonic_setup_1.png){: width="1440" height="900" loading="lazy"}

-    On the `Media folders` tab we change the path to DietPi's default music directory, save and scan the new media directory:
+    On the **Media folders** tab we change the path to DietPi's default music directory `/mnt/dietpi_userdata/Music`, save and scan the new media directory:

     !["Media folders" settings page](../assets/images/airsonic_setup_2.png){: width="1440" height="900" loading="lazy"}

-    On the `Credentials` tab we add a new admin password, the default `bcrypt` encoding is very good for secure password storage:
+    On the **Credentials** tab we add a new admin password, the default `bcrypt` encoding is very good for secure password storage.
+Then we delete the initial default password:

     !["Credentials" settings page](../assets/images/airsonic_setup_3.png){: width="1440" height="900" loading="lazy"}

-    Finally, due to a [current bug with the default web player](https://github.com/airsonic-advanced/airsonic-advanced/issues/646), we need switch to the `Players` tab, first cloning the default player, then recreating it.
-Finally we can hit `Refresh` at the left side panel to have media files added to the list, which enables us to play our music through the browser:
+    Finally, due to a [current bug with the default web player](https://github.com/airsonic-advanced/airsonic-advanced/issues/646), we need switch to the **Players** tab, first cloning the default player, then recreating it.
+Finally we can hit **Refresh** at the left side panel to have media files added to the list, which enables us to play our music through the browser:

     !["Players" settings page](../assets/images/airsonic_setup_4.png){: width="1440" height="900" loading="lazy"}